GiddySloth/dreams-unleashed/README.md

 Changelog:

+    0.1a3(21 January 2018) (current) - Globs can now be eaten.
+Added music made by Mario, more to come.
+A gamebar was added with a score counter.
+Further surface optimization and future-proofing done.
+Windows resolution issue for certain monitors (with high PPI's).
+Fixed player movement thruster related issues.

-    0.1a2(19 January 2018) (current) - README text added.
+    0.1a2(19 January 2018) - README text added.
 WASD keys can now be used to move the player alongside the arrow keys.
 Surface optimizations.
 Future-proofing.

     0.1a1(18 January 2018) - Main game menu has been built.
 Mini game one's environment has been built.
 The player sprite can be moved by the user.